mark-mcdermott/drivetracks-wip-nuxt3/README.md

 - `^ + c` to kill the test server

 ### Non-Hello-World Homepage Content
-- Here we'll replace our "Hello World" placeholder homepage with a lorem-type content in a h1, some body copy and some buttons.
-We'll use our UI Thing kit, which uses tailwind, to make it look pretty nice.
+- Here we'll replace our "Hello World" placeholder homepage with some lorem-type content in a h1, some body copy and some buttons.
+Our `p` tag body content will actually be the response from our backend health check api, to test that the backend and frontend are wired together correctly.
+The We'll use our UI Thing kit, which uses tailwind, to make it look pretty nice.
 - `cd ~/app/frontend`
 - `npx ui-thing@latest add container badge button gradient-divider`
 - make `~/app/frontend/pages/index.vue` look like this: